leadweedy/FGA-docs/Game-Area-detection.md

 For example, Sony Xperia 10 [#269](https://github.com/MathewSachin/Fate-Grand-Automata/issues/269):

 <img src="img/xperia-jp.png" width="500">

-#### LG G6 (Android 7, 18:9)
-Both FGO and FGA should be made full-screen apps [GP#654](https://community.gamepress.gg/t/automatic-farming-app-fate-grand-automata/72155/654).

-#### Asus ZenFone 5Z
-Both FGO and FGA should be made full-screen [#260](https://github.com/MathewSachin/Fate-Grand-Automata/issues/260).
-It is kind of wierd since FGA should automatically be full-screen on Android 8+ phones.

 ### CASE 2: Your phone has a notch, but the blue borders of FGO extend over the notch